spatie/laravel-newsletter/README.md

     'mailChimp' => [

         /*
-         * The api key of your MailChimp account.
+         * The api key of a MailChimp account.
 You can find yours here:
          * https://us10.admin.mailchimp.com/account/api-key-popup/
          */
         'apiKey' => getenv('MAILCHIMP_APIKEY'),